 (d) Changes in Internal Control Over Financial Reporting.
-There were no significant changes in our internal control over financial reporting that occurred during the year ended December 31, 2015, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the year ended December 31, 2017, we changed our internal control over financial reporting to include internal controls related to the adoption of IFRS 15, for which we added controls for the calculations of contract costs capitalization and amortization, as well as the allocation of transaction price of contracts with customers to performance obligations based on their relative stand-alone selling prices and revenue recognition.
+There were no other changes in our internal control over financial reporting that occurred during the year ended December 31, 2017, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.